akloeber/stream-eval/README.md

 #### Most.js
 - most mature project
 - relatively small set of built-in operations
-- outperforms competitors regarding performance, see https://github.com/cujojs/most/tree/master/test/perf (really?)
+- outperforms competitors regarding performance, see https://github.com/cujojs/most/tree/master/test/perf (to be verified for this use case)
 - great promise support
 - completely reactive, no back-pressure